-We recommend that you use a muller when you prepare a large quantity of oil paint, or if you want a very fine paint.
-However, a simple spatula will work very well for small quantities: you can even use putty spatulas that are sold in hardware stores.
+We recommend that you use a glass muller if you plan to prepare a large quantity of oil paint, or if you want a very fine paint.
+This being said, a simple spatula will work very well for small quantities: you can even use putty knife that are sold in hardware stores.

 Fillers, also known as inert pigments or pigment load, are traditionally used in oil painting.
-Even if they sometimes had bad press, several extenders have desirable properties for the manufacturing of oil paint.
-If used sparingly, they can save money while allowing for better control of the texture of oil paint.
+Even though they are generally thought of as being a bad thing, it is worth considering the advantages of using filler pigments.
+Several extenders have desirable properties for the manufacturing of oil paint.
+If they are used sparingly, they can allow you to save money and give you better control over the texture of your oil paint.

-Barium sulfate and aluminum hydroxide are the two most common extenders.
-They are in fact white pigments (Pw21, Pw24) that have a low tinting power.
-When you add these pigments to your paint, you get a greater volume of paint without altering color.
-In addition, the fillers also play a role in stabilizing the oil colors (especially the hydrates and aluminum stearate).
+Barium sulfate and aluminium hydroxide are the two most common extenders.
+They are, in fact, white pigments (Pw21, Pw24) that have a very low tinting power.
+By using these pigments to make your paint, you can increase the total volume of paint produced without altering the color.
+In addition, the fillers also play a role in stabilizing the oil colors (especially the aluminium hydrates and aluminium stearate).